 Make and document decisions now about your voice and how you will write, that way you avoid having to make the same decisions over again.
 If you don’t have a style guide, you definitely need one — and this applies to every blogger, not just businesses.
 A style guide is especially important if you think you will have guest writers or have someone else do your editing.
-Read more about style guides, and if you don’t have one, go to my Editing Services page and scroll to the bottom to get a copy of mine that you may use as a starting point (because, seriously: you must have a style guide)!
+Read more about style guides, and if you don’t have one, you may use the Miller & Mattson style guide as a starting point (because, seriously: you must have a style guide)!

 Setting up and getting started

 Okay, now that you have some planning under your belt, let’s get you started!
 Especially if this is your first time using WordPress, give yourself some time to ease into it.
 For those setting up personal blogs, I always encourage people to get started on Friday night and devote the whole weekend to it.

 If you are adding a blog to your existing, established site, then I strongly urge you to first develop your blog on an interim development server or in a different directory on the same server with an optional password, then move it to your site when you are ready to launch.
 Talk with your IT department about this or, if you are doing this on your own, talk with your web host about it.